 Condition of assets - Gedling Borough Council and Nottinghamshire County Council work together to review the condition of the Borough's heritage assets and keep a register of Buildings at Risk.
 The register classifies the condition of the Borough's listed buildings and structures into six categories and also notes where a potential "heritage crime" may have been committed, for example through unauthorised alterations.
 The latest register shows that there are no buildings of immediate concern, but that the Borough has a comparatively high percentage (11%) of listed building assets in a poor condition - these include a number of buildings and structures in and around some of the Borough's most notable heritage assets, including Newstead Abbey and Papplewick Pumping Station.
 A high number of the Borough's designated assets are also assessed to be vulnerable.
 The Borough Council is looking to use planning processes, including the Local Plan and Neighbourhood Plans where they exist, to identify ways to address these issues and help protect these assets further.
+Conservation Area Appraisals also have a key role to play in describing the special architectural and historic interest of an area, while the accompanying Management Plans, which are a feature of more recent appraisals, set out broad planning guidance by which the objectives of preserving and enhancing the unique character and appearance of the Conservation Area can be pursued through the planning process.
 However, in many cases, funding is also likely to be required to allow for restoration works to be carried out.

-Vitality and resilience of current assets - The Borough's flagship assets are largely dependent on volunteer support to open up for access to the wider community.
+Vitality and resilience of current assets - The Borough's flagship assets are largely dependent on volunteer support to open up for access to the wider community and to deliver education and positive visitor experiences.
 While the work of volunteers is highly valued and appreciated, an over-reliance on volunteers can impact on the sustainability and resilience of the assets.
 There is huge potential to do more with a number of the Borough's heritage assets, improving access to the facilities and promoting understanding and enjoyment.
 But to do this is likely to require a greater time commitment from more volunteers, as well as access to specialist expertise and management support in some areas.

 Capacity to support - While there is willingness from the Borough Council to support heritage, budgets continue to be squeezed.
-This makes it increasingly difficult to secure additional resource to support provision of this important, but discretionary, service when funding for statutory services is under pressure.
+This makes it increasingly difficult to secure additional resource to support provision of this important service when overall funding is under pressure.
 Securing external funding is likely to be key to the delivery of improvements, both to directly support provision and to build capacity and expertise within the voluntary sector to take forward developments.

-Quality of new development and of restoration - There is strong pressure to maximise new housing development against the backdrop of growing housing need.
-This exhibits itself in practice by squeezing planning resource, focusing on the speed of process of planning applications which can be to the detriment of conservation and enforcement.
-A greater proportion of increasingly limited staffing resource can be directed towards development management, potentially reducing the resource available to support conservation.
-There is also potential in new development to draw on the heritage of the sites under construction and their surrounding areas, building awareness of the former use of the land and its significance.
-Nowhere is this more apparent than at the development of the former Gedling Colliery site, the largest single development site in the Borough which will see the development of over 1,000 new homes, as well as providing the site for the adjacent Gedling Country Park.
+Quality of new development and of restoration - The need to maximise new housing development against the backdrop of greater pressures for growing housing demands should not be at the expense of fully informed decision taking.
+This includes an understanding of site or place history, its origins, patterns of settlement over time and how this knowledge may be drawn upon to enhance and improve the quality of place and the wider historic environment, creating sustainable developments that make significant contributions to towns and villages across the Borough.
+This approach is perhaps nowhere more apparent than at the development of the former Gedling Colliery site, the largest single development site in the Borough which will see the development of over 1,000 new homes, as well as providing the site for the adjacent Gedling Country Park.